Understanding Reader Perception Shifts upon Disclosure of AI Authorship: Results

-\textit{AIRatio} showed a significant negative correlation in all the models~($p < .001$).
-As the stated percentage of AI involvement increased, perceptions of the author declined significantly across all five metrics.
-The communicative purpose (\textit{Act}) of the text also had a significant influence, with effects varying across the different perception metrics. \textit{Interact} had a significant negative effect on all dependent variables except \textit{FutureShift} ($p < .001$ for all metrics except \textit{TrustworthinessShift}, where $p < .01$).
+\textit{AIRatio} exhibited a significant negative correlation across all models~($p < .001$).
+As the disclosed percentage of AI involvement increased, perceptions of the author declined significantly across all five metrics.
+The communicative purpose (\textit{Act}) of the text also had a significant influence, with effects varying across the different perception metrics. \textit{Interact} had a significant negative effect on \textit{TrustworthinessShift}, \textit{CaringShift}, and \textit{LikabilityShift} ($p < .001$ for all of them).
 This suggests AI authorship is negatively viewed for social and interpersonal communication.
-In contrast, AI disclosure was viewed more favorably in other contexts. \textit{Convince} and \textit{Imagine} were positively associated with \textit{CompetenceShift} ($p < .01$ for both). \textit{Explore} was linked to a more positive shift in perceived caring (\textit{CaringShift}, $p < .01$).
-The model also revealed a significant positive interaction between \textit{AIRatio} and \textit{Imagine} for \textit{CaringShift} ($p < .05$), suggesting that the negative effect on perceived caring was mitigated as AI's stated contribution increased in imaginative writing.
+In contrast, AI disclosure was viewed more favorably in terms of perceived competence and caring for certain acts. \textit{Convince}, \textit{Interact}, and \textit{Imagine} were positively associated with \textit{CompetenceShift} ($p < .01$ for \textit{Convince} and \textit{Imagine}, and $p < .001$ for \textit{Interact}). \textit{Explore} was linked to a more positive shift in perceived caring (\textit{CaringShift}, $p < .01$).
+The model also revealed a significant positive interaction between \textit{AIRatio} and \textit{Imagine} for \textit{CaringShift} ($p < .05$), suggesting that the negative effect on perceived caring was mitigated as the stated AI contribution increased in imaginative writing.

-Taken together, these results indicate that readers were more tolerant of AI authorship in argumentative, creative, and exploratory writing compared to interpersonal communication.
+Collectively, these results indicate that readers were more tolerant of AI authorship in argumentative, creative, and exploratory writing compared to interpersonal communication.